ckan/ckan/doc/resources.rst

 Groups of resources can be specified this allows the group to be included by just using it's name rather than having to specify each resource individuality when requesting them.
+The order that items are added to a group will be used to order the resources when added to the page but other factors such as dependencies, custom render order and resource type can affect the final order used.

 Groups can be referred to in many places in the resource.config file eg. [depends]